 What is Comprehensive Coverage?

 Comprehensive generally covers ‘everything else’ that isn’t an accident.
-If a tree falls on your car, a rock slide demolishes your car, or a hail storm damages your windshield – you’re covered.
+If a tree falls on your car, a rock slide demolishes your vehicle, or a hail storm damages your windshield – you’re covered.
+This coverage protects you from the cost of repairs or replacement needed should any of these events damage your vehicle.
 It’s important to note that this coverage also covers theft.
-If your car goes missing, your comprehensive coverage should pay out if it isn’t recovered.
-This coverage is designed to protect you from the cost of repairs or replacement needed should your vehicle be damaged by any of these events.
+If your car goes missing, your comprehensive coverage should payout if you can’t find it.

 Damage resulting from fire, floods, and debris from severe storms are the kinds of damage typically covered under comprehensive car insurance.
 These are sometimes referred to by auto insurance providers as “Acts of God” in your policy contract and should also be covered.